 As you engage in more responsibilities at work, you are likely to find yourself working with more than one manager at a time.
-You will usually report directly to one person but might be working on projects with a few other people.

 When you’re working with one manager, they know everything that’s on your plate and their job of giving you enough to do without overwhelming you is quite simple.
 With two or three managers in the picture, it is now YOUR job to make sure they know what’s going on and are aware of everything that you’re currently responsible for.
 In this situation, good communication will keep you from becoming overwhelmed.

 If a task can’t get done before a deadline, you should let your manager know.
 If there is a conflict between this task and other work that somebody else assigned to you, you can work with your manager to figure out what the best approach would be.

 Good communication will ensure that there are no surprises, and will allow you to be confident that you’re working on the right tasks at the right times.

 Everyone gets to a point where they have too much to do in a particular day.
 This is where people that know how to prioritize can excel and people that don’t will suffer.